nicolelau/liferay-learn/labs/dxp/7.x/installation-and-upgrades/04-upgrading-liferay/07-configuring-the-data-upgrade-tool.md

 # Configuring the Data Upgrade Tool

-The data upgrade tool provides the easiest way to upgrade the core and installed modules.
+The data upgrade tool upgrades the core and installed modules.
 You can use text files or the tool's command line interface to configure your upgrade.
-The upgrade tool upgrades the core and all installed modules.

-Liferay DXP bundles include the upgrade tool.
+Liferay DXP bundles (e.g., the DXP Tomcat bundle) include the upgrade tool.
 If you installed Liferay DXP manually, you can download the upgrade tool separately:

 * _Liferay DXP 7.2_: Go to the [*Downloads* page](https://customer.liferay.com/group/customer/downloads) and select the _DXP 7.2_ product and the _Product/Service Packs_ file type.
 In the listing that appears, click _Download_ for the _Liferay DXP Upgrade Client_.